 Prague is the capital and largest city of the Czech Republic.
-It’s home to 1.26 million people and has a temperate climate with warm summers and chilly winters.
-Armed with this knowledge, I expected the city to feel a bit like my own hometown of Vancouver, British Columbia.
+It’s home to 1.26 million people and has a temperate climate with warm summers and chilly winters making it a great year round destination.

 Martina taught us about the Velvet Revolution in 1989 and how much the Czechs admired Vaclav Havel, the architect of much of the turnover from communism to democracy and the new Czech Republic’s first president.

 It was fascinating to hear this from someone who’s been there, firsthand.

 Afterward, we chose to have dinner at U Provaznice (which translates to “At the Rope”) between the Old Town and Wenceslas Square.

 The food was hearty, tasty, and very filling.

 After an early bedtime, we were up in the morning for a tour to Prague Castle and its environs.
 After a quick security check, we were through to the castle proper.

 Prague Castle is not a castle in the sense of it being a single building with turrets and towers.

 It is a huge (7 hectares or 18 acres) conglomeration of palaces, St. Vitus Cathedral, churches, the President’s state offices and apartments, a monastery, museums, and art galleries gathered around three main courtyards.

 We entered St. Vitus Cathedral and were impressed with the Gothic architecture.
 Construction began in 1344 and it took close to 600 years to complete.
 We enjoyed the gorgeous stained glass windows, the soaring arches, and the imposing entrance with its rose window, high towers, and gargoyles.